tox-dev/tox/docs/reference/config.rst

     $ tox -x env_run_base.commands='pytest {posargs:tests}' -e py -- -k slow

 This runs ``pytest -k slow``.
-Overrides carry a command line string whatever the configuration file format, so the ini spelling of a substitution applies in a TOML project as well.
+An override is a command line string whatever the configuration file format, so the ini spelling of a substitution applies in a TOML project as well.

 Overrides propagate through references